Haluk Kırcı

-On July 16, 1989, he attempted to escape from Bursa Prison with a fake ID on the name of Ali Ekinci during an open visit.
+On July 16, 1989, Kırcı attempted to escape from Bursa Prison with a fake ID on the name of Ali Ekinci during an open visit.
 On April 26, 1991, he was conditionally released from Bursa Prison.

 In 1991, certain intelligence was received, according to which he would go to Germany to join the administration of the Turkish Federation.

 Haluk Kırcı has a remarkable influence among the ultra-nationalist activists and relations to persons at the top level of the Nationalist Movement Party (MHP).

-On May 28, 2010 he was released from prison again.
+On May 28, 2010, he was released from prison once more.